Jubatian/rrpge-spec/specs/cpu_arch.rst

 - 1110b:  2 bit post-increment after write only.
 - 1111b:  1 bit post-increment after write only.

-The XH register adds high bits to the pointers in sub-word addressing modes, as many as required to keep addressing the whole 64KWord address space.
-Bits in the register above this are not used and are ignored.
-In post-incrementing modes however all bits of the appropriate XH part is affected by the increment.
+The XB register adds fractional bits to the pointers in sub-word addressing modes.
+Fractional bits not necessary for the selected pointer mode are not used and are ignored (they preserve their value).
+For example in 4 bit mode, the high 2 bits of the appropriate XB register are used to select the nybble within the word.

 Sub-word addressing modes take the higher bits for the lower address (that is the system is Big Endian).